juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* If stock is weak in the FRD, short into strength the next day instead
 	* 1/4 at mid from previous close to major resistance if there's strength
 	* 1/2 at major resistance if it spikes
-	* Cover half of the morning spike
+	* Cover half of the morning spike or clear support
+	* Leave the rest to run until rest of the day

 ## Getting Started
 ### Info